Premravva/PremRavva/README.md

 ## 🚀 About Me<br>
 📚 Master’s in Computer Science @ Purdue University<br>
-💼 Teaching Assistant @ Human Intraction to computer at Purdue University<br>
+💼 Teaching Assistant @ Human Intraction to computer and UI/UXat Purdue University<br>
 👨‍💻 Software Engineer @ Accenture (Offices of USA)<br>
 🌐 Passionate about technology and driven to create solutions that make a difference.<br>